Demetrius727/cafe-menu/README.md

 Description: In this course, you'll learn CSS by designing a menu page for a cafe webpage.

-NOTE: Project developed on the freeCodeCamp platform
+NOTE: Project developed on the freeCodeCamp platform.